 Description of important objects and settings used in this model and instructions for updating the model based on your device parameters

-Camera simulation : In Speos there are 3 main types of camera models to generate an irradiance map
+Camera simulation: In Speos there are 3 main types of camera models to generate an irradiance map or exposure map.

 - Basic camera sensor which is based on a pin-hole camera